jeffknupp/blog/content/2012-02-15-optimizing-django-views-with-c-plus-plus.md

 version of the boost::python library, I set out to learn how to actually use the thing.
 It turned out to be incredibly easy.

-boost::python wraps a number of Python datatypes for you: `object` represents a generic Python object, `list` is a list, and so on.
+boost::python wraps a number of Python data types for you: `object` represents a generic Python object, `list` is a list, and so on.
 Since Python is dynamically typed, there really aren't a whole lot of these.
 'Everything is an Object' means that everything is a